 South Asia Regional Representative

 Jamila is the President of WILPF Afghanistan which she started in 2015.
 She is also an active member and founder of several organisations including the Noor Educational and Capacity Development Organisation (NECDO) founded in 2000.
 Jamila have experience of working in areas that include education, migration-related issues, gender issues, democratic governance in post-conflict and transitional countries, GBV.
 She is also a trainer and has designed and delivered trainings on gender in elections, political participation, leadership, Islam and women’s rights and for civil society gender, human rights, women rights, right of persons with disability management, leadership and gender equality issues.
 Jamila was a member of the government and represent Afghanistan in high UN, EU level gatherings.
-To be part of the IB representing the Sections in South Asia will be a great honour.

 South Asia Alternate Regional Representative